 It is because of expert testimonies and research such as this that we feel confident that the Prima design was not copied, appropriated, nor stolen.
-And is why DIDYMOS made the decision to not stop producing the Prima design.
+And this is why DIDYMOS made the decision to not stop producing the Prima design.

 2016 was a year of tremendous growth for us.
 It was a year of great learning, a year of change, and a year of retrospect.
 We apologize and take responsibility for our mistakes.
 To be able to best understand and improve our knowledge of the communities of people who enjoy babywearing as much as we do, we will continue to seek guidance, input and advice from diverse groups from around the globe, including those marginalized within cultures.
 We are still learning, and will continue to do so, and we will work to be a meaningful and respectful partner to all communities and the people who identify within them.
 As part of that growth, in 2017, we have consulted with marginalized support networks on product name changes, changed the name of our Orient pattern, and we ceased the patterns Inka and India (initiated and designed by Erin Arnason) immediately.
 We continue to consult the appropriate communities when developing names and designs, we hire designers from all over the world so our patterns represent the international babywearing community, and we continue to support and expand the global retail market.

 I hope this note clears up any misinformation or miscommunication.
 If you do have any further questions or concerns, I ask that you please reach out to us directly.
 We are a small company still based in Ludwigsburg, and I can promise you that we will get back to you with all the answers to your questions.

-DIDYMOS is indebted to those that have supported us through this year, and look forward to working with new partners to help see as many babies being worn by their parents as possible to help strengthen the parent-child bond.
+DIDYMOS is indebted to those that have supported us through the last year, and look forward to working with new partners to help see as many babies being worn by their parents as possible to help strengthen the parent-child bond.